God: Creator

-Benevolence
+Omnibenevolence

 Deism holds that God exists but does not intervene in the world beyond what was necessary to create it, such as answering prayers or producing miracles.
 Deists sometimes attribute this to God having no interest in or not being aware of humanity.
 Pandeists would hold that God does not intervene because God is the Universe.

-Of those theists who hold that God has an interest in humanity, most hold that God is omnipotent, omniscient, and benevolent.
+Of those theists who hold that God has an interest in humanity, most hold that God is omnipotent, omniscient, and omnibenevolent.
 This belief raises questions about God's responsibility for evil and suffering in the world.
 Dystheism, which is related to theodicy, is a form of theism which holds that God is either not wholly good or is fully malevolent as a consequence of the problem of evil.

+Omnipotence

+Omnipotence (all-powerful) is an attribute often ascribed to God.
+The omnipotence paradox is most often framed with the example "Could God create a stone so heavy that even he could not lift it?" as God could either be unable to create that stone or lift that stone and so could not be omnipotent.
+This is often countered with variations of the argument that omnipotence, like any other attribute ascribed to God, only applies as far as it is noble enough to befit God and thus God cannot lie, or do what is contradictory as that would entail opposing himself.

-Omniscience and omnipotence
+Omniscience

-Omniscience (all-knowing) and omnipotence (all-powerful) are attributes often ascribed to God.
-Omniscience implies that God knows how free agents will choose to act.
+Omniscience (all-knowing) is an attribute often ascribed to God.
+This implies that God knows how free agents will choose to act.
 If God does know this, either their free will might be illusory or foreknowledge does not imply predestination, and if God does not know it, God may not be omniscient.
-Open Theism limits God’s omniscience by contending that, due to the nature of time, God's omniscience does not mean the deity can predict the future and process theology holds that God does not have immutability, so is affected by his creation.
+Open Theism limits God's omniscience by contending that, due to the nature of time, God's omniscience does not mean the deity can predict the future and process theology holds that God does not have immutability, so is affected by his creation.

+Immanence

+Theologians of theistic personalism (the view held by René Descartes, Isaac Newton, Alvin Plantinga, Richard Swinburne, William Lane Craig, and most modern evangelicals) argue that God is most generally the ground of all being, immanent in and transcendent over the whole world of reality, with immanence and transcendence being the contrapletes of personality.

 Other concepts

-Classical theists (such as ancient Greco-Medieval philosophers, Roman Catholics, Eastern Orthodox Christians, many Jews and Muslims, and some Protestants) speak of God as a divinely simple 'nothing' that is completely transcendent (totally independent of all else), and having attributes such as immutability, impassibility, and timelessness.
-Theologians of theistic personalism (the view held by Rene Descartes, Isaac Newton, Alvin Plantinga, Richard Swinburne, William Lane Craig, and most modern evangelicals) argue that God is most generally the ground of all being, immanent in and transcendent over the whole world of reality, with immanence and transcendence being the contrapletes of personality.

 God has also been conceived as being incorporeal (immaterial), a personal being, the source of all moral obligation, and the "greatest conceivable existent".
 These attributes were all supported to varying degrees by the early Jewish, Christian and Muslim theologian philosophers, including Maimonides, Augustine of Hippo, and Al-Ghazali, respectively.